 "I do not like all this optimism.
-At the moment we had a very strong first half of the season.
-We have a good advantage in the championship but, given the previous past experience, we are keeping our foots on the ground".
+At the moment we’ve had a very strong first half of the season.
+We have a good advantage in the championship but, given the previous past experience, we are keeping our feet on the ground".

-McLaren arrives at Magny Cours for the upcoming French Grand Prix.
-This is a particularly critical moment for the Woking team, especially if they want to claw back the deficit in the two championships’ standings.
+McLaren arrives at Magny-Cours for the upcoming French Grand Prix.
+This is a particularly critical moment for the Woking team, especially if they want to claw back the deficit in the two Championships' standings.
 David Coulthard and McLaren are Schumacher and Ferrari’s main competitors for the 2001 season.
-In the drivers’ championship, the gap between Schumacher and Coulthard is 24 points.
-In the constructors, Ferrari and McLaren are separated by 41 points.
-Those statistics indicate that the Woking team had a worrying decline in competitiveness in recent times.
-The last victory for McLaren dates back to the Austrian Grand Prix, which was one and a half month ago.
-Williams is now breathing down the neck of McLaren for 2nd place in the constructors’ standings.
+In the Drivers' Championship, the gap between Schumacher and Coulthard is 24 points.
+In the Constructors' Championship, Ferrari and McLaren are separated by 41 points.
+These statistics indicate that the Woking team had a worrying decline in competitiveness in recent times.
+The last victory for McLaren dates back to the Austrian Grand Prix, which was one and a half months ago.
+Williams is now breathing down the neck of McLaren for 2nd place in the Constructors' standings.
 Unlike Ferrari, McLaren does not get out on track and is instead working in the Woking headquarters.
-The Woking team want to take a cautious approach towards the race without making any sort of claim, focusing on having a good weekend.
-Wurz, Hakkinen and Coulthard evaluated the two MP4/16 cars during the Magny-Cours test.
+The Woking team wants to take a cautious approach towards the race without making any sort of claim, focusing on having a good weekend.
+Wurz, Hakkinen and Coulthard evaluate the two MP4/16 cars during the Magny-Cours test.
 Coulthard says:

 "We have not covered the kilometres that we have done so far at Silverstone, our home track, but this is also because we did numerous testing sessions.
 We can say that we know the characteristics of the track even if, depending on the weather conditions and temperature, it changes every time.
-Based on past experience (Coulthard won the 2000 French Grand Prix ahead of Hakkinen), I can say that the information that we got from testing will be very useful for the preparation of the race strategy.
+Based on past experience [Coulthard won the 2000 French Grand Prix ahead of Hakkinen, ndr], I can say that the information that we got from testing will be very useful for the preparation of the race strategy.
 Magny-Cours is a track that, with the nature of the corners, can be quite hard on the tyres.
-As I said before I wasn't looking at points and there's no point looking now because the championship isn't decided until it's decided.
-I'll keep doing the best that I can and sometimes you can be driving well but not quite have the machinery, and other times you have the machinery and don't drive so well.
+As I said before, I wasn't looking at the points because there's no point looking now; the championship isn't decided until it's decided.
+I'll keep doing the best I can and sometimes you can be driving well but not quite have the car, and other times you have the car and don't drive so well.
 I've got to make sure I get both the elements together at the right time.
 I hope to repeat last year’s win".

 Mika Hakkinen does not want to talk about testing and prefers to instead analyse one of the key moments of the upcoming race:

-Neither driver want to talk about redemption nor about wanting to attack Ferrari.
+Neither driver wants to talk about redemption nor about wanting to attack Ferrari.
 Coulthard and Hakkinen finished behind Schumacher at the end of the European Grand Prix.
 It was a difficult weekend for McLaren.
-The Scottish driver finished on the podium at the Nürburgring but wasn’t able to bother the two Schumacher brothers.
+The Scottish driver finished on the podium at the Nürburgring but was not able to bother the two Schumacher brothers.
 Mouths are sealed regarding any updates on the MP4-16 car.
-News.
 Ron Dennis is only looking at the recent work that was done by the members of the team:

 "It will be a tough week with a double-header.
-We will do the maximum to try improve the car performance.
+We will do the maximum to try to improve the car performance.
 The situation with Adrian threw us off balance.
-To have consistent results, you have to have harmony and when something comes along that is a distraction, it affects the balance of the team.
+To have consistent results, you need harmony and when something comes along that is a distraction, it affects the balance of the team.
 If people say that the McLaren-Mercedes combination is losing direction, it would be a ridiculous thing to say.
 We are confident we can get better results with the package we have.
 We have been here before and it is not going to be an issue in the long term.
-We know how to go motor racing and we know how to win races.
+We know how to race and we know how to win.
 We are very determined, but you can't win them all.
 One thing we’re never going to do is panic".

-"It feels really great to get people.
+"It feels really great to get pole.
 It’s a lovely birthday present.
 Pole is very nice but tomorrow is what counts".

 Michael, you could have taken pole position without that mistake at the end of the lap:

-"I think both of us feel that way probably.
+"I think both of us probably feel that way.
 If you come together, you may say that you could have gone faster, but that doesn't count.
-What is the result finally is him having pole position, that counts and it's a good way to celebrate his birthday anyway".
+In the end, the result is that he finally got pole position, that counts, and it's a good way to celebrate his birthday anyway".

-Ralf, do you will think that Michael will give you any favour tomorrow?
+Ralf, do you think that Michael will give you any favour tomorrow?